+Accounts receivable includes amounts billed and currently due from customers.
+The amounts due are stated at their estimated realizable value.
 The Company's payment terms vary by the type and location of its customers and the products or services offered, although terms generally include a requirement of payment within 30 to 60 days.
-There are circumstances in which the Company has required cash in advance (i.e., a partial down-payment) to facilitate orders in excess of a customer's established credit limit.
+The Company maintains allowances for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments, based on assessments of customers' credit-risk profiles and payment histories.
+If the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
+The Company does not require collateral from its customers, although there have been circumstances when the Company has required cash in advance (i.e., a partial down-payment) to facilitate orders in excess of a customer's established credit limit.
+To date, such amounts have not been material.

 The Company records deferred revenue, which represents a contract liability, when cash payments are received or due in advance of performance under a contract with a customer.
-During the three months ended March 31, 2018 under Topic 606, the Company recognized revenue of approximately \$205,000 that was included in deferred revenue at the beginning of the period.
+During the three and six months ended June 30, 2018, under Topic 606, the Company recognized revenue of approximately \$340,000 and \$385,000, respectively, that was included in deferred revenue at the beginning of each respective period.